Derrywarragh Island

 Derrywarragh Island is a boulder clay island on Lough Neagh, Northern Ireland.
 It is linked by a bridge to Maghery, County Armagh.
-The island is approximately 13 km northwest of Portadown.
-Most of the island is wet grassland.
-There are also areas of wet woodland, marshes and swamps.
+Originally a peninsula, it was cut off from the mainland in 1803 when a small canal was dug.
+Most of the island is flat grassland, woodland, and marshes.
 The island is also regularly the home of wintering and breeding birds.

 History

 On entering the River Blackwater barges used to sail down the river for about three miles to Lough Neagh at Maghery, where they navigated the mouth of the River by Derrywarragh Peninsula, causing endless delays through silting, flooding and blockages.
 In 1802 work started under the direction of Daniel Monks to excavate a short channel from the eastern bank of the Blackwater straight to the lough shore through the lower section of Derrywarragh Peninsula thus turning it into what is now Derrywarragh Island.
 This cut, "the Maghery Cut", finished in 1803, allowed vessels to avoid the sand bars at the river’s mouth.
 A pontoon bridge was erected and was later replaced by a fixed bridge to allow access onto Derrywarragh Island by the main resident of the island who owns a livestock haulage business and was noticing weakness as the lorry passed over the bridge.